What Is a Tiny Home?

 Media coverage and the tiny house movement have pushed the idea that downsizing to tiny homes is good for the planet, but do these claims hold water?

-The basis for tiny homes reducing environmental impact are the following:
+The basis for tiny homes reducing environmental impact is the following:

-2. In addition to consuming less energy, people who live in tiny houses also modify their food habits and consumption of goods and services which also contribute to reducing their ecological footprint.
+2. In addition to consuming less energy, people who live in tiny houses also modify their food habits and consumption of goods and services, which also contributes to reducing their ecological footprint.

 3. In a traditional housing market, many first-time homebuyers are pushed out to the outskirts of residential areas where houses are cheaper, increasing their commute time.
 Tiny houses require much smaller plots of land, meaning tiny homeowners can get closer to where they need to be, typically dictated by where they work.
 This creates a reduction in the transportation impact on the environment.

-4. As small homes are such a recent concept, most of them are also built close to zero energy standards.
+4. As small homes are such a recent concept, most of them are also built close to zero-energy or passive house standards.

-In short, largely constructed from sustainable materials, with much lower heating needs, no planned obsolescence, and economical lighting, it seems that tiny homes are not only good for the environment, but they’re also good for your pocket!
+In short, largely constructed from sustainable materials, with much lower heating needs, no planned obsolescence, and economical lighting, it seems that tiny homes are not only good for the environment but they are also good for your pocket!

 With so many different types of tiny homes, how much a tiny house costs is essentially how much you want to pay.